This nourishing Buddha bowl is a light and nutrient rich meal. It’s perfect for a quick lunch and the best thing is that it can also be made ahead!

 Most of the bowl content is raw vegetables which means you only have to rinse them, peel them (at least some of them) and cut them into a shape that you prefer.
 This can be done within minutes especially when you don’t really mind the shape of your veggies.

 I added buckwheat because it is high in protein + dietary fiber.
-Plus it is a good source of magnesium, manganese, zinc & copper (check out this post about Buckwheat)
+Plus it is a good source of magnesium, manganese, zinc & copper.

 I am a huge chickpea fan and that is why I try to include it in as many meals as possible.
 It is also high in protein, fiber and contains minerals such as manganese, iron and magnesium.